droe/acefile/README.md

     pip install acefile

-## Compiled module

-The `acefile` package includes an optional `acebitstream` module that implements the acefile.BitStream class in c, resulting in a 50% speedup.
+The `acefile` package includes an optional `acebitstream` module that implements the bit stream class in c, resulting in a 50% speedup.
 It is automatically used wherever it builds cleanly, but is not required.